cschreib/kmos-scripts/README.md

 3) This will show the cube of the 1st IFU in the file.
 Unfortunately, for the standard stars, only 3 IFUs are actually used, so you may have to open a different extension to actually see something.

 4) Now QFitsView shows you one image in the middle of the cube, the spectral element 1024 (this number can be found in a small edit box in the tool bar at the top of the window).
 What you usually want to do first is to display the continuum image, i.e., the sum of the cube on the wavelength axis.
 You can do that by choosing "Average" or "Median" in the drop down list to the right of "1024" (by default it is set to "Single").
-For the standard star it doesn't change much, since the S/N is very high even for each spectral element, but for your galaxies you usually only detect them in the continuum.
+For the standard star it doesn't change much, since the S/N is very high even for each spectral element, but for your galaxies you usually only detect them in the "Median" image ("Median" suffers less from OH lines fluctuation than "Average", so it should give you higher S/N).

 5) Then you can move your mouse over the image.
 At the bottom of the window you should see the spectrum change in real time: this is the spectrum of the pixel currently below your mouse.
 Since sources are usually spread over several pixels (because they are extended or because of the seeing), you usually want to average multiple neighboring pixels together.
 You can do that by changing the "Single pixel" (close to the spectrum) into "Circular", and increase the radius "R1" to 2 or 3 pixels.
 This is simply aperture photometry :) You will see now the shape of your aperture displayed under the mouse pointer, and the spectrum is now averaged over all these pixels, enhancing the S/N.